-Home to Wyoming’s tallest peaks and over 100 miles of the Continental Divide, the Wind River Range is beautifully wild.
+Home to Wyoming’s tallest peaks and over 100 miles of the Continental Divide, the Wind River Range is beautifully wild and perfect for backpacking.

 The Wind River Range is protected by 750,000 acres of public land in western Wyoming.
 With 130 glaciers, 1,300 alpine lakes, and 30 peaks over 13,000 feet, it’s no wonder the Winds have made their place on thousands of backpacker’s bucket lists.